techidaily/site-screen-video-capture/source/_posts/updated-expertly-curated-9-best-video-conferencing-software-for-smartphones-and-tablets-for-2024.md

 The growth of the digital age is leading to more and more of us working remotely.
 When coupled with the current coronavirus situation, working from home is vital.
 When we are using our own tech to work remotely – what is the best video conference app to use?
 Great question!
 Let’s find out.

-## The Best Video Conference App For Android And iPhone

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/cKRBWf1EDZo?si=CTNd4q450biit4eM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JMgRzDANfSQ?si=NDy01ntXGGOi1Uxs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## The Best Video Conference App For Android And iPhone

 ### 1\.
 [Microsoft Teams](https://play.google.com/store/apps/details?id=com.microsoft.teams&hl=en%5FUS)